Welcome to my departmental web page.

-Research: I am currently a postdoctoral research associate affiliated with Computer laboratories and Clare College, University of Cambridge.
-I have ben previously affiliated with Cambridge Statistical Laboratory.
+Research: I am currently a postdoctoral research associate affiliated with Computer Laboratory and Clare College, University of Cambridge.
+I have been previously affiliated with Cambridge Statistical Laboratory.
 I apply statistical modelling to study transport traffic, communication and energy systems.
-In particular, I am currently studying (i) multipath and multicast communication protocols in mobile wireless ad-hoc networks and (ii) distributed energy storage systems with high penetration of renewables.
+In particular, I am currently studying multipath and multicast communication protocols in mobile wireless ad-hoc networks.
+I am also interested in distributed energy storage systems with high penetration of renewables.

 Broadly speaking, my research interests include stochastic modelling and statistical inference, as well as optimal experimental design problems; priority queueing systems with switchover times, polling systems; optimisation on graphs and networks; random matrix theory and its applications.

 While I am currently looking into mathematics of communication, energy and power network systems, I have recently been working on the TIME-EACM project, which explored how sensor networks and distributed systems can be used in order to improve transport traffic management and control.
 In particular, I was working on statistical modelling and analysis of sparse urban transport traffic data.

 My previous research includes a PhD in Operational Research on `Switchover Time Modelling in Priority Queueing Systems' and a PhD in Statistics on `Inference and Experimental Design for Percolation and Random Graph Models'.
 In my MSc thesis I was interested in the spectral analysis of sample covariance matrices: specifically, the dissertation discussed computational aspects and numerical realisation of the Tracy-Widom distributions as well as the solution to Painleve II differential equation (with realisations in R/S-Plus).